 top of page

-Today we work to increase voter registration, education, and participation in historically underrepresented communities throughout Massachusetts.
-We also promote social, economic, environmental, and racial justice.
+We work to increase voter registration, education, and participation in historically underrepresented communities throughout Massachusetts.

 Discover how our programs are working to ensure equal participation in our political system.